eianlei/FillCalcWin/README.md

 See also the doc about the Python version:
 **https://github.com/eianlei/pydplan/blob/master/doc/fillcalc2.md**

+There is web version as well at https://github.com/eianlei/scalc.
+For the web version the Python and C# has been converted to Javascript so it will run on web browser.
+Qt5 and XAML UI converted to HTML and CSS.

 # Technical highlights
 - The Python code has been converted to C#.